jesusff/cmip6-for-cordex/CMIP6_studies_list_EUR.md

     units: None
     variables: ['tas', 'psl']
     comment:
-      Evaluation of the model using global criteria (past trends + spatial pattern) and independence criteria.
-Model with performance scores below 0.006 are considered as irrealistic.
+      Evaluation of the model using global criteria performance criteria (past trends + spatial pattern) Model with performance scores below 0.006 are considered as irrealistic.
 This study is based on multi-member for each model, not on only one member.
-Here only the performance criteria and not the combined criteria that takes also into account the independence.
+Wrt to the original article, we consider here only the performance criteria and not the combined criteria that takes also into account the independence.
   period:
     reference: 1980-2014
   plausible_values:
   - min: 0.006
     max: 0.2
-    source: reference
+    source: author
     comment:
-      author provided? to be checked
+      The 0.006 threshold has been provided by the author (expert judgment) after email exchanges with S. Somot

 ```